mpdscamp/b3_django/README.md

 poetry install
 ```

-4. Create .env file with your settings.
+4. Create a .env file with your settings.
 For example:
 ```
 # SECURITY
 SECRET_KEY={your security key}